 Once you have a job, you may want to open a bank account where you can save your money.
 Usually, banks require that you must be 18 to open a bank account by yourself.
 If you are under 18, you will need to find a trusted adult who can be the "guardian" on the account until you turn 18.
 Once the account is set up, you should be able to make your own deposits and withdrawals.
 The guardian on the account will also be able to deposit or withdraw money from your account-this is the reason to select someone you trust.
+If you are 18, the agency that provides Aftercare Case Management services in the area where you live can help you get a bank account, even if you are still in extended foster care.

 Any money that you earn belongs to you.
 Be aware that there are limits on how much cash and other assets (including a car) that you can own before you lose some benefits when you leave foster care.
-In 2012, this amount was \$10,000 for Transitional Medicaid.
 If you receive SSI, you can only have \$2,000 in resources.
 You should ask your caseworker how these limits could affect you.